 Jules asks, "Why do you want it so bad?"

 "Because ECM is crushing the independent streamers with high fees and throttled access to the feeds.
 They keep changing the algorithms to keep us off-balance.
 We never know who might see our stream.
-As board-members, the guild will have a strong voice.
-We might also be able to do something about the culture-war hate and conspiracy crap ECM pumps out."
+Most important, with our own intranet we'd be able to counteract the culture-war hate and conspiracy crap ECM pumps out."
 The light changes and they take off.

 "Is that the real reason?"
 Jules asks.
 "All the conspiracy crap?"